falo10/get-recipe/README.md

 I encourage you to use the code freely, thanks to which you will be able to learn new recipes!

-PYTHON 3.10.4 was used to write the code, so I encourage you to update your version if you want the program to work properly
+PYTHON 3.10.4 was used to write the code, so I encourage you to update your version if you want the program to work properly.

 # HOW TO RUN YOUR CODE?

-Download two required file from this repository:
+Download required file from this repository:

 getRecipe.py
 credentials.py
+myFavoriteMeals.txt

 and save them in the same file path.